ibm-messaging/mq-mqi-nodejs/README.md

 The MQ libraries are then be found at runtime using mechanisms such as searching `LD_LIBRARY_PATH` (Linux) or `PATH` (Windows).

+The post-installation program will usually be pointing at the most recent Continuous Delivery version of MQ (for example 9.1.4.0).
+These versions of MQ do not have fixpacks released.
+However you can override both the version (VRM) and fixpack to be installed, assuming that full VRMF level is still available for download.
+Setting the environment variables `MQIJS_VRM` and `MQIJS_FIXPACK` will select a specific Redistributable Client package to be installed.
+Note that installing an older VRM than the default in the current version of this package may not work, if newer options have been introduced to the MQI.
+At the time of writing this paragraph, the latest version of MQ is 9.2.0 (with no later CD releases), but there is a 9.2.0.1 fixpack.
+If you want to pick that up instead of the base 9.2.0 referred to in postinstall.js, then set `MQIJS_FIXPACK=1` before running `npm install`.

 ### MacOS
 The MQ client package for MacOS can be found at
 [this site](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/mactoolkit).